ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

       FlameWheel F330 with PX4FMU Mounted on Intermediate platform

-The blog `Testing simple anti-vibration solutions for GoPro on an Arducopter <https://diydrones.com/profiles/blogs/testing-simple-anti-vibration-solutions-for-gopro-on-an>`__ has a video demonstrating vibration isolation using Moon Gel on a Go-Pro camera.
+The blog `Testing simple anti-vibration solutions for GoPro on an ArduCopter <https://diydrones.com/profiles/blogs/testing-simple-anti-vibration-solutions-for-gopro-on-an>`__ has a video demonstrating vibration isolation using Moon Gel on a Go-Pro camera.

 3D Printed Anti-Vibration Platform